 The new iPhone SE is here, offering arguably the best performance in a phone under $400 — along with a range of high-end features like a great camera and solid display.

-But if you’re looking for an inexpensive iPhone, you might be tempted to turn towards older models instead, especially if you can get one second-hand or refurbished.
-Last year’s “budget” model, the iPhone XR, offers a more modern design and a huge 6.1-inch display.
+But if you’re looking for an inexpensive iPhone, you might be tempted to turn toward older models instead, especially if you can get one secondhand or refurbished.
+2018’s “budget” model, the iPhone XR, offers a more modern design and a huge 6.1-inch display.

 |iPhone SE (2020)

 |Size||138.4 x 67.3 x 7.3mm (5.45 x 2.65 x 0.29 inches)||150.9 x 75.7 x 8.3mm (5.94 x 2.98 x 0.33 inches)|